 1. What is web hosting?

-Web hosting refers to a service that provides space on a server so you can store files and access them.
+Web hosting refers to a service that provides space on a server so you can store files and access them via 21 reasons why web hosting is important (for complete beginners).

 Every time you open a website like this one, your browser retrieves the files and displays them on your computer.
 Without web hosting, websites wouldn’t exist.